reynoldsbrent/KnightCode_BSR/README.md

     ```bash
     java compiler/kcc tests/yourKnightCodeFile.kc output/yourKnightCodeFile
     ```
-    - Replace `"yourKnightCodeFile"` with the name of the KnightCode filw that you wrote.
+    - Replace `"yourKnightCodeFile"` with the name of the KnightCode file that you wrote.
     - Change directories into the `"output"` directory.
     - Run your Knight Code class file using this command:
     ```bash